laas/fape/FAPE/README.md

 Exploring the available domains in `../domains/` and looking at the different options listed in the help should be a good start for learning about FAPE.

+IMPORTANT: FAPE extensivily uses assertions to make sure everything go as expected.
+So please make sure that the JVM has assertions enabled when running FAPE (JVM option -ea).
+This is already activated for the SBT configuration file.